Chronic Pain as a Conditioned Response

 The brain is quite “plastic.”
 What is learned might be un-learned.
 Or disrupted.

 If that’s true, it would be a big deal!
-So I am not a “believer” in SDR — not without evidence! — but I have been persuaded to take it seriously.
-I have been convinced by her humility and intellectual honesty, demonstrated to me in many emails over many months.
-This is a rare example of a treatment modality founder who absolutely understands that her method is experimental.
-For instance, she clearly understands that therapists tend to over-estimate their own efficacy.9 — but also thinks it’s an interesting and worthwhile experiment.
-And I agree.
+I am not a “believer” in SDR — not without evidence! — but I have been persuaded to at least respect the effort.
+I have been convinced by Christine’s humility and intellectual honesty, demonstrated to me in many emails over many years.
+This is a rare example of a treatment modality founder who clearly understands that her method is experimental.
+For instance, she knows that therapists tend to over-estimate their own efficacy.27 So why is she doing it?
+Because she thinks it’s an interesting and worthwhile experiment, and there’s nothing wrong with experimental therapy with informed consent.

 Exactly what SDR looks like